nuxt/docs/en/api/configuration-servermiddleware.md

 using [this.addServerMiddleware()](/api/internals-module-container#addservermiddleware-middleware-)

 ## serverMiddleware vs middleware!
-Don't confuse it with [routes middleware](/guide/routing#middleware) which are being called before each route by Vue in Client Side or SSR.
+Don't confuse it with [routes middleware](/guide/routing#middleware) which are called before each route by Vue in Client Side or SSR.
-`serverMiddleware` are just running in server side **before** vue-server-renderer and can be used for server specific tasks like handling API requests or serving assets.
+Middleware listed in the `serverMiddleware` property runs server-side **before** vue-server-renderer and can be used for server specific tasks like handling API requests or serving assets.

 ## Usage